 However, the surge of the internet and mobile usage in recent years has boosted the popularity of programmatic advertising in the ad buying space, opening a whole new industry packed with acronyms like RTB, DSP, and SSP.
 As all the terms are interrelated, they are not interchangeable, as some might mistakenly perceive.

 Programmatic advertising refers to the use of automated programs to buy and sell online ad spaces.
 Unlike traditional ad buying where negotiations are carried out by the sales team, programmatic relies on technology to eliminate human error and to replace tasks historically handled by salespeople like submitting insertion orders.
 Programmatic advertising is targeted and more efficient as it uses audience data to precisely choose when and where to display your ad.

 The Programmatic Advertising Ecosystem

-There are numerous players that make up the programmatic advertising ecosystem: trading desks, ad servers, ad networks, DMPs and data aggregators, data supplier, measurement, verification, and anti-fraud companies etc. At the heart of it, there are 3 players, namely:
+There are many players that make up the programmatic advertising ecosystem: trading desks, ad servers, ad networks, DMPs and data aggregators, data supplier, measurement, verification and Fraud Bodies etc. But the three main players that make up the heart of programmatic advertising are these:

 What is Real-Time Bidding?

-Real-time bidding is an open exchange programmatic buy and as the name suggests, real-time bidding is done in real-time.
+Real-time bidding is a type of programmatic buying and as the name suggests, real-time bidding is done in real-time.

 For instance: As a user enters and loads a webpage, the website publisher connects to an SSP.
 The SSP analyzes the user's audience data before sending an ad request to an Ad Exchange.
 Here, the Ad Exchange starts the bidding process by setting a price for this opportunist ad space.
 DSPs that are willing to pay place their bid within 10 milliseconds (it takes 300 milliseconds to blink your eye!) and the Ad Exchange selects a winning bid.